Cancer Council NSW logo

 • Ways to manage hair loss

-When hair loss does occur, it usually starts 2–3 weeks after the first treatment.
+When hair loss does occur, it usually starts during cycle 2 or 3 – or sometimes after the first cycle.
+It may be sudden or happen gradually.
 Before and while your hair is falling out, your scalp may feel hot, itchy, tender or tingly.
 Some people find that the skin on their head is extra sensitive, and they may develop pimples on their scalp.

-After chemotherapy ends, it takes 4–12 months to grow back a full head of hair.
-When your hair first grows back, it may be a different colour or curly (even if you have always had straight hair).
+After treatment ends, it can take 4–12 months to grow back a full head of hair.
+When your hair first grows back, it may be a different colour, softer or curly (even if you have always had straight hair).
 In time, your hair usually returns to its original condition.

 Scalp cooling